-Last updated February 2026
+Last updated April 2026

 A “theft” allegation in Florida does not always mean a true criminal case.
 Many situations that start as money or property disagreements—between business partners, roommates, family members, or employers and employees—get reported to police as “theft,” even when the core issue is a civil dispute.

 The difference matters because criminal theft requires proof of criminal intent, not just conflict, misunderstanding, or bad blood.
 When police treat a civil dispute like a theft case, the result can be an arrest that never should have happened.
+In many cases, therefore, the criminal process begins before the underlying facts are fully understood or verified.

 This guide explains the warning signs that a “theft case” may really be civil—and what to do to protect yourself.